 However, estimation of tail parameters is fraught with difficulties.
-For our problem of HTTP response behavior (indeed for the same data sets), a strong case is made by Hernandez-Campos, Marron, Samorodnitsky and Smith (2002) that the classical tail index, assuming it exists, is not estimable from the data and that estimates of the tail index vary over a substantial range in various parts of the tail of the distribution.
+For the problem of HTTP response behavior considered here (indeed for some of the same data sets), a strong case is made by Hernandez-Campos, Marron, Samorodnitsky and Smith (2002) that the classical tail index, assuming it exists, is not estimable from the data and that estimates of the tail index vary over a substantial range in various parts of the tail of the distribution.
 This casts doubt upon the viability of tail index power transformation as an analysis tool for HTTP responses.
+Tail index estimation might have more success in other contexts, perhaps including both Internet and non-Internet data.
+An advantage of the extremal dependence approaches considered here is that we can avoid the needed consideration of this issue on a case by case basis.